J0k3r-Squ4d/cracked-apks/README.md

-# es-file-manager-pro
+# cracked-apks
 ## not modded by me.
-I take 0 credit for this apk
+I take 0 credit for these apks